 This year, there were a record number of LGBT characters on broadcast prime time scripted television, with 6.4% of characters identifying as LGBT.
 The best of those characters were unique, three-dimensional and had a variety of storylines.
-Here are my choices for the best LGBT TV characters of 2017.
+Here are my choices for the best LGBT TV characters of 2017, I would also recommend the 50 inch tv wall mount to choose from your home or business and take advantage of the TV characters.

 17. Jamal Lyon (Empire)